 Male and female groundhogs will share a den until the female gives birth to the babies.

-Female groundhogs give birth to a litter of 4-9 babies.
-When the female has her babies for male groundhog leaves the den until the young groundhogs are ready to leave the den.
+A female groundhog gives birth to a litter of 4-9 babies.
+When the female has her babies, the male groundhog leaves the den until the young groundhogs are ready to leave the den.

 A baby groundhog is called a kit or cub.

 Babies are born hairless, helpless, and blind.

 They open their eyes for the first time when they are around 4 weeks old.

 They are born in the den and do not leave until they are 6-7 weeks old.

 Predators are foxes, raccoons, coyotes, and farm dogs.

 Groundhog Day is celebrated in the United States and Canada.